dangrie158/MMM-vels/README.md

-# MMM-expenditures
+# MMM-vels
-A MagicMirror2 Module to display information about private expenditures.
+A MagicMirror2 Module to display information about the usage of a boulder place.

 This Module is heavily based on [MMM-vvsDeparture](https://github.com/niklaskappler/MMM-vvsDeparture).